William Henry Harrison: War of 1812

 The outbreak of war with the British in 1812 led to continued conflict with Indians in the Northwest.
 Harrison briefly served as a major general in the Kentucky militia until the government commissioned him on September 17 to command the Army of the Northwest.
 He received federal military pay for his service, and he also collected a territorial governor's salary from September until December 28, when he formally resigned as governor and continued his military service.
 Authors Gugin and St. Clair claim the resignation was forced upon him.
 Harrison was succeeded by John Gibson as acting governor of the territory.

 The Americans suffered a defeat in the siege of Detroit.
 General James Winchester offered Harrison the rank of brigadier general, but Harrison wanted sole command of the army.
 President James Madison removed Winchester from command in September, and Harrison became commander of the fresh recruits.
 He received orders to retake Detroit and boost morale, but he initially held back, unwilling to press the war northward.
 The British and their Indian allies greatly outnumbered Harrison's troops, so Harrison constructed a defensive position during the winter along the Maumee River in northwest Ohio.
 He named it Fort Meigs in honor of Ohio governor Return J. Meigs Jr. He then received reinforcements in 1813, took the offensive, and led the army north to battle.
 He won victories in the Indiana Territory as well as Ohio and recaptured Detroit before invading Upper Canada (Ontario).
 His army defeated the British, and Tecumseh was killed, on October 5, 1813, at the Battle of the Thames.
 It was considered to be one of the great American victories in the war, second only to the Battle of New Orleans, and secured a national reputation for Harrison.

-In 1814, Secretary of War John Armstrong divided the command of the army, assigning Harrison to an outlying post and giving control of the front to one of Harrison's subordinates.
+In 1814, Secretary of War John Armstrong Jr. divided the command of the army, assigning Harrison to an outlying post and giving control of the front to one of Harrison's subordinates.
 Armstrong and Harrison had disagreed over the lack of coordination and effectiveness in the invasion of Canada, and Harrison resigned from the army in May.
 After the war ended, Congress investigated Harrison's resignation and determined that Armstrong had mistreated him during his military campaign and that his resignation was justified.
 Congress awarded Harrison a gold medal for his services during the war.

 Harrison and Michigan Territory's Governor Lewis Cass were responsible for negotiating the peace treaty with the Indians.
 President Madison appointed Harrison in June 1815 to help in negotiating a second treaty with the Indians that became known as the Treaty of Springwells, in which the tribes ceded a large tract of land in the west, providing additional land for American purchase and settlement.